NA budget debate: Kh Asif demands putting finance adviser, SBP governor on ECL

 Khawaja Asif said this while kicking off debate on the federal budget.
 The opposition leader Muhammad Shahbaz Sharif who was to initiate budget debate isolated himself at his residence in Lahore after he was tested positive for COVID-19, a few days back.

+He said Asad Umar who was replaced as finance minister at least belongs to the country and was elected as a member of the House getting thousands of votes.

 The PML-N leader while criticising the government for not increasing salaries of the government employees said Imran Khan fulfilled only one of his many promises that he would make the people cry.
-“The government should seek prayers of the government employees and increase their salaries,” he said.
-He said the government had already admitted its economic defeat by not increasing salaries and pensions of the government employees.
-“Heaven should not have fallen had the government increased salaries of employees,” he said.
+“The government should seek prayers of thegovernment employees and increase their salaries,” he said.

+He predicted that the federal budget was a temporary one as the mini-budget would also be announced saying the government has promoted only corruption of false promises.

-Observing that there no chances of improvement of national economy in future, he said the GDP growth rate which was 5.5 percent, now stands in minus rate while per capita income, large scale manufacturing, employment rate and industrial growth rate had also come down.
+Observing that there no chances of improvement of the national economy in future, he said the GDP growth rate which was 5.5 per cent, now stands in minus rate while per capita income, large scale manufacturing, employment rate and industrial growth rate had also come down.

+He said the economic situation had already gone out of control of the government, which now was trying to hide behind the shield of COVID-19.

 Salahuddin Ayubi of MMA asked the government to take care of the government employees and Steel Mills workers.
 Meanwhile, Minister for Planning Asad Umar while rejecting criticism on government’s economic performance said Prime Minister Imran Khan was riding on nerves of the opposition parties.